-The purpose of these assignments is to provide opportunities for you to continue to practice the course material, reflect on your performance, engage with your peers, and practice scientific inquiry.
+The purpose of these assignments is to provide opportunities for you to continue to practice the course material, reflect on your performance, and practice scientific inquiry.
 I will be offering BONUS EXTRA CREDIT WORK as an incentive for all of you to engage in these beneficial opportunities.
 Additional Extra Credit Assignments will not be available.